UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

-# Open OnDemand User Guide
+# onBunya User Guide

-## What is Open OnDemand?
+## What is onBunya?

-Open OnDemand (OOD) is a web portal that provides access to the Bunya supercomputer, allowing users to submit and monitor jobs, manage files, and use a desktop environment to run graphical jobs using software such as Jupyter.
+onBunya is a web portal that provides access to the Bunya supercomputer, allowing users to submit and monitor jobs, manage files, and use a desktop environment to run graphical jobs using software such as Jupyter.

 ## Accessing OnDemand

-Users cannot use OnDemand unless they already have Bunya access.
+Users cannot use onBunya unless they already have Bunya access.
 To apply for access to Bunya, [click here.](https://rcc.uq.edu.au/systems/high-performance-computing/bunya) and follow the instructions given under *Getting a Bunya account*.

-Access OnDemand [here](https://bunya-ondemand.rcc.uq.edu.au/), users will need to log in with AAF, and may receive an MFA prompt.
+Access onBunya [here](https://bunya-ondemand.rcc.uq.edu.au/), users will need to log in with AAF, and may receive an MFA prompt.

-Please be patient as the OnDemand dashboard loads, it can take time after authenticating.
+Please be patient as the onBunya dashboard loads, it can take time after authenticating.

-## Open OnDemand Dashboard
+## onBunya Dashboard

 ![OOD top bar](../media/OOD-top-bar.png)